Wang-Derr/Wordle-Assistant/README.md

 This tool can also be tested against [Absurdle](https://qntm.org/files/wordle/) a Wordle inspired adverserial word guessing game (not my work, credit belongs to [qntm](https://qntm.org/)).

+## Future additions planned

+- Sort (and prioritize) words by unique letters, so the wordbank list will put **tummy** before **mummy** in the wordbank because it has less repeat letters and therefore help eliminate more possibilities.
+This extends to the random suggestion pool, it will prioritize words with more unique letters than not when making suggestions.

+## Versions

+V1.0.0
+- Official release!
+- Two modes: random and wordbank (read description above for more details)